nsoft/jesterj/code/ingest/licenses/Eclipse-Public-2.0/jnr-posix-3.1.15/README.txt

 Availability of Source Code
 ---------------------------

-The original sourcce code for jnr-posix-3.0.27 can be found at
+The original source code for jnr-posix-3.0.27 can be found at

 https://github.com/jnr/jnr-posix/tree/jnr-posix-3.1.15